Thursday, September 28, 2023

 3. GitLab Flow

-To sum up, we have reviewed the main approaches to database versioning and demonstrated how to version control database objects including database schema and database data.
+To sum up, we have reviewed the main approaches to database versioning and demonstrated how to version control database objects, including database schema and database data.

 If you seek a reliable solution that will support all stages of the database lifecycle and ensure consistent database builds and releases, dbForge Source Control is the tool to help you accomplish that.
-This handy SSMS add-in for a SQL Server database was designed to assist you in version controlling your database.
+This handy SSMS add-in for an SQL Server database was designed to assist you in version controlling your database.

 Using the tool, you can commit and revert changes as well as view conflicts and resolve any inconsistencies that occur.
 Besides, you gain the possibility to automate your database development by means of the DevOps approach.